Vrixyz/techycards/README.md

 One card at a time, turns are quick and easy, but will you keep track of the points until the 8th round ?

-Already more than 160 cards to get your tech ecosystem knowledge freshened up with these ice-breaker prone descriptions, what are you waiting for?
+Already more than 200 cards to get your tech ecosystem knowledge freshened up with ice-breaker prone descriptions, what are you waiting for?

 ## Detailed rules